| prev | table of contents | next |

 }

-Consequently, a pass through the list would have to be changed as shown below, where the tag and the value are retrieved from the container of type JAXBElement<?>.
+Consequently, a pass through the list would have to be changed as

-for( JAXBElement je: mix.getTextOrNumberOrPoint() ){
+for( JAXBElement> je: mix.getTextOrNumberOrPoint() ){

 String tag = je.getName().getLocalPart();